vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 ````

 #### Application
-Up to this point, during testing the code is working in isolation.
+Up to this point, during testing, the code is working in isolation.
 But to start up the Spring Container and the (integrated) web server, we need to add the main method along with an (external) configuration.
 Fortunately, Spring Boot provides an Inversion of Control (IoC) mechanism so the components work together, injecting each dependency as required.

 ````java
 @SpringBootApplication